Admitted Student Resources

 Additional Parenting Resources

-Financial Assistance for Child Care: There are a number of financial assistance programs for which parenting undergraduate students might be eligible for, including the Child Care Tuition Assistance Program (CCTAP), Access for Mothers and Infants (AIM), and grants that help cover expenses in emergency situations.
-OCCFR maintains a comprehensive list of campus options, as well as links to local and state resources.
+Financial Assistance for Child CareUW-Madison offers financial assistance for child care to current students pursuing an undergraduate, graduate, or professional degree through the Child Care Tuition Assistance Program (CCTAP).
+The Office of Childcare and Family Resources (OCCFR) also maintains a list of campus options, as well as links to local and state resources.

-Lactation Rooms: OCCFR maintains a very helpful list of lactation rooms on campus, including details about the contents of each room.
-To see rooms available to students on a map, visit our handy Resource Map.
+Campus Lactation RoomsOCCFR maintains a very helpful list of lactation rooms on campus, including details about the contents of each room.